Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Even-Degree Indices for Orbits

-Here each number that is attached to the dominant point of each orbit of $H_2$-group indicates the size of the orbit.
-The number of elements of the product of orbits is equal to the number of elements after the decomposition is done. \end{example}
+The numbers attached to the dominant points correspond to the sizes of the orbits of $H_2$ provided by (\ref{dirsumsize}) and (\ref{tenprodsize}) (see Table~\ref{orbit}).
+The number of elements of the orbit product is equal to the number of elements after the decomposition. \end{Example}